realcarsonterry/realcarsonterry/README.md

 ## 🚀 About Me

-CS undergraduate with a strong passion for AI agents and multi-agent systems.
-Currently exploring the fascinating world of autonomous agents and building innovative chatbot solutions.
-Always eager to learn, contribute to open-source, and push the boundaries of what's possible with AI.
+I am an Undergraduate student majoring in CS, and I have a strong interest and passion for AI agents, multi-agent systems, and non-chat bots.Meanwhile, I’d be happy to get involved and contribute to some open-source projects.
+If we share similar interests, why not collaborate together

 ## 📊 GitHub Stats